 If you want to add members after the formation of your LLC, you must provide a process for doing so within the operating agreement, or receive consent from all members.

 All other LLCs are considered “single-member limited liability companies.”
+Although not required in all states, it’s recommended you complete a single member LLC operating agreement.

 3. Choose Your Management Structure